 Whenever an employee is questioned by an administrator for the specific purpose of seeking information which may be used as the basis of a disciplinary, dismissal or non-renewal action, the employee shall have the right to select a representative of the Association or legal representation of their choice to be present at any meeting with the principal or supervisor; provided that in a disciplinary situation, the representative will normally be the Association's building representative or some other Association representative available the same day as to not delay the investigatory meeting.
-This right to representation may be exercised whenever any meeting with a supervisor takes on the purpose of seeking information that may be used as the basis of a disciplinary, dismissal or non-renewal action.
 Should the employee choose to waive the right to representation during the meeting, the employee will sign a waiver form.